KarolFrame/KarolFrame/README.md

 #  Hi 👋
-my name is Carolina and I am a video game developer.
+My name is Carolina and I am a video game developer.
 My passion is the design and programming of videogames.

 ![banner](https://github.com/KarolFrame/KarolFrame/assets/97622225/ac023b05-f771-45d0-a634-6b0c5a8bb11d)